chriscummings/PBot/docs/overview/project.md

   Middleware@{shape: processes}-->Bot[PBot Service];
   end
   style Docker fill: none, stroke-dasharray: 5 5
 ```

+PBot is built around the idea of middleware, similar to many MVC-style web frameworks.
+PBot's goal is to push the boring details of writing a chatbot to the periphery, allowing the developer to focus solely on the core logic of their bot within the middleware paradigm.
 ## Middleware

 Middleware is a stack of one or more modules that each can, in turn, act on the